 EE 290 Directed Studies If you plan to study a particular subject under the direction of a faculty member and a regular course in that subject is not offered, you may enroll in EE 290.
-Students are required to file a petition no later than the first day of class to enroll in EE 290 to be able to use the units earned toward degree requirements. ---------------------------- --
+Students are required to file a petition no later than the first day of class to enroll in EE 290 to be able to use the units earned toward degree requirements.
+Non thesis Pasaarch If you are doing research under the advisement of a faculty and this research is not directed toward your thesis or dissertation, you may enroll in EE 297.

-EE 297 Non-thesis Research If you are doing research under the advisement of a faculty and this research is not directed toward your thesis or dissertation, you may enroll in EE 297.
-EE 299 If you are doing research under the supervision of your Research for Thesis or Dissertation Faculty Advisor and this research is directed toward your Research for Thesis of Dissertation thesis or dissertation, you may enroll in EE 299.
+EE 299 Research for Thesis or Dissertation

+If you are doing research under the supervision of your Faculty Advisor and this research is directed toward your thesis or dissertation, you may enroll in EE 299.